 Substance Abuse Advisory Board

 Under the direction of the BOH, The Substance Abuse Advisory Board aims to protect public health within the community by increasing awareness of the impacts of substance abuse and chemical dependency on all citizens in Jefferson County.
 The board develops and implements cost effective strategies that prevent, intervene, treat and provide aftercare to reduce the significant impacts on our community.
 This is accomplished by networking within the community and presenting timely and pertinent information.

-Chief Conner Daily (Vice-Chair), Port Townsend Police Department
+Interim Police Chief Michael Evans (Vice-Chair), Port Townsend Police Dept.